Cumulocity-IoT/apama-eplapps-tools/doc/testing-epl.rst

 This can all be done using additional EPL apps that run parallel to the EPL app that we wish to test for correctness.
 This document will demonstrate some of the common processes involved in writing these additional EPL apps that test your existing EPL apps, while outlining some of the conventions for writing tests that best utilize the PySys test framework provided in the SDK.

+See the :doc:`Performance testing EPL apps <performance-testing>` document for writing performance tests.

+.. _device-simulator:

 Creating device simulators
 ===========================
 All measurements and alarms in Cumulocity IoT must be associated with a source.
 Devices in Cumulocity IoT are represented by managed objects, each of which has a unique identifier.
 When sending measurement or alarm events, the ``source`` field of these events must be set to a identifier of a managed object in Cumulocity IoT.
 Therefore, in order to send measurements from our test EPL app, it must create a ``ManagedObject`` device simulator to be the source of these measurements.